-Caramel Apple Pancakes are a fun breakfast for the fall.
+Caramel Apple Pancakes are a fun breakfast.
 Don’t we all have fond memories of making and eating caramel apples or buying them at a stand?
 For this recipe, we make a very simple caramel sauce that is used as the syrup for the pancakes.
 The pancakes are fluffy and light with a cinnamon undertone and grated apples.
 They really go well with the caramel sauce.

 I tried something new while making this recipe.
 I separated the egg yolks from the egg whites before adding them to the pancake mix.
 I beat the egg whites with an electric mixer until they formed soft peaks.
 When the rest of the pancake batter was mixed together, I gently folded the egg whites into the batter.
 This step is optional!
 You can simply add the eggs whole to the batter.
 You might want to try it though.
 I did notice a difference.